Oversee stock checks in logistics facilities

 You must be able to:

-2. confirm which resources are available to complete the stock check
+6 confirm the resources required to complete the stock check

-5. confirm that the results of the stock check are recorded and collated, in accordance with organisational procedures
+9 confirm that the results of the stock check are recorded and collated, in line with organisational procedures

-7. identify and respond to any issues or discrepancies identified by the stock check
+11 identify and respond to any issues or discrepancies identified by the stock check within the scope and limitations of your responsibilities and competence and report issues which cannot be resolved, in line with organisational procedures

-8. identify security issues relating to the stock check and the actions arising from them
+12 identify and report security issues relating to the stock check and the actions arising from them in line with organisational procedures

 Knowledge and Understanding